Once a project has loaded, under the project pane you will find the dictionary for the loaded project. In Infotools Harmoni this is the Project Tree.

 Axis (not common to all sources) |

-A question from your survey, which does not exist in all sources. |
+When a question from your survey does not exist in all sources. |

 ![]() |

-Axis (common but elements within not common to all sources) | A question from your survey which exists in all sources, however, some of the answers/elements within are not common to all sources. |
+Axis (common but elements within not common to all sources) | When a question from your survey exists in all sources, however, some of the answers/elements within are not common to all sources. | |

 Element (common) |

 A category within a variable.
 A response to a question; an item in an axis.
-When colored green it is common to all sources. |
+When colored green, it is common to all sources. |

 ![]() |

-Element (not common) | An answer from your survey that does not exist in all sources. |
+Element (not common) | When an answer from your survey does not exist in all sources. | |

-Axis (constructed) | Orange dot - Axis constructed by the user using construct - new axis. - | |
+Orange dot - Axis constructed by the user using construct - new axis.
+Constructed axes display green regardless of how many sources the root axes belong to |

 ![]() |

-Element (constructed) | Orange dot - Element constructed by the user using construct - new element. |
+Element (constructed) | Orange dot - Element constructed by the user using construct - new element. | |

-Axis (combined) | Yellow dot - Axis created by combining multiple questions into one new item using combine items, or by automation when merging single response questions into multiple response questions on creating a new project. | |
+Yellow dot - Axis created by combining multiple questions into one new item using combine items, or by automation when merging single response questions into multiple response questions on creating a new project.
+Combined axes display green regardless of how many sources the root axes belong to. |

 |